-Second, they can cause stains and discolorations.
+Second, they can cause stains and discolouration.
 These are just not a cute college look.

 How do you avoid it?
 The answer is simple: drink water.

-I know you’re balking because you want that sugary rush.
+I know you’re baulking because you want that sugary rush.
 But water gives you energy by keeping your entire body properly hydrated.
 Plus, it won’t leave ugly stains on your teeth!